filippodanesi/serp-secrets.com/src/content/pages/cookie-policy.md

 This website does not use any necessary cookies.
 Your theme preference (light/dark mode) is stored locally on your device using browser local storage, which does not involve cookies.

 #### Analytics
-We use [Plausible Analytics](https://plausible.io/privacy-focused-web-analytics), which is a privacy-friendly analytics tool that does not use cookies or collect personally identifiable information.
+We use [Vercel Web Analytics](https://vercel.com/docs/analytics), which is a privacy-friendly analytics tool that does not use cookies or collect personally identifiable information.
 It measures site traffic anonymously to help us improve the website.

 ### Manage Cookie Preferences